James Dean: East of Eden

 Much of Dean's performance in the film was unscripted, including his dance in the bean field and his fetal-like posturing while riding on top of a train boxcar (after searching out his mother in nearby Monterey).
-The best-known improvised sequence of the film occurs when Cal's father rejects his gift of $5,000, money Cal earned by speculating in beans before the US became involved in World War I. Instead of running away from his father as the script called for, Dean instinctively turned to Massey and in a gesture of extreme emotion, lunged forward and grabbed him in a full embrace, crying.
+The best-known improvised sequence of the film occurs when Cal's father rejects his gift of $5,000, money Cal earned by speculating in beans before the US became involved in World War I. Instead of running away from his father as the script called for, Dean instinctively turned to Massey and, in a gesture of extreme emotion, lunged forward and grabbed him in a full embrace, crying.
 Kazan kept this and Massey's shocked reaction in the film.
 Dean's performance in the film foreshadowed his role as Jim Stark in Rebel Without A Cause.
 Both characters are angst-ridden protagonists and misunderstood outcasts, desperately craving approval from their fathers.

+Even before the film's release Dean's performance was attracting attention and discussion in Hollywood circles, with film critics, producers and directors flocking to see the film in screenings before its theatrical release.
+Upon the film's release in March 1955, gossip columnist Hedda Hopper wrote: "I can't remember when any screen newcomer generated as much excitement in Hollywood as did James Dean in his first picture, East of Eden."

 In recognition of his performance in East of Eden, Dean was nominated posthumously for the 1956 Academy Awards as Best Actor in a Leading Role of 1955, the first official posthumous acting nomination in Academy Awards history.
 (Jeanne Eagels was nominated for Best Actress in 1929, when the rules for selection of the winner were different.)
 East of Eden was the only film starring Dean released in his lifetime.